 Cherry Orchard Primary Academy is a new two-form entry primary academy for students between the ages of 3 – 11.
 The academy will therefore admit a maximum of 60 children into each year group between Reception and Year 6.
 The academy will enjoy brand new facilities, a nursery for pre-school children and a specialist resource provision for children with speech, language and/or communication needs (SLCN).

-Currently two students from each year group up to Year 2 have places in The Oaks specialist resource provision (SRP); their support and provision is planned by the lead SEN Teacher – Mrs. Pinto – who also plans a highly differentiated curriculum for both their mainstream classes and the Resource Provision.
-Pupils split their time between their mainstream year group class, where access to the curriculum is applicable and have 1:2 or very small group work in the Oaks.
+Currently two students from each year group up to Year 2 have places in The Oaks specialist resource provision (SRP); their support and provision is planned by the lead SEN Teacher – Mrs. Hughes – who also plans a highly differentiated curriculum for both their mainstream classes and the Resource Provision.
+Pupils split their time between their mainstream year group class, where access to the curriculum is applicable and have 1:2 or very small group work in either the Oaks or Laurel classrooms.

 Cued articulation, visual resources and signing are used extensively across the Academy, in both mainstream and within the provision; wherever possible, students from the SRP are encouraged to join in all social and whole school activities; such as assemblies, singing practice, play/ lunch times and topic work.